 Roland is a Founder and Executive Producer of Hinge Digital, focusing his talents on the studio’s strategic development, client relationships & vendor partnerships, and public relations.
-With over a 15 years of experience in the animation and VFX industries, and six of those as a business owner, Roland brings a wealth of experience in communications and strategy, production management and budgeting, as well as solutions-oriented problem solving and hands-on production.
-He is thrilled to contribute to the OMPA’s continued growth as a vibrant and sustainable member-driven professional organization.
+With over 15 years of experience in the animation and VFX industries, and six of those as a business owner, Roland brings a wealth of experience in communications and strategy, production management and budgeting, as well as solutions-oriented problem solving and hands-on production.
+He is thrilled to contribute to OMPA’s continued growth as a vibrant and sustainable member-driven professional organization.

 Noah Stanik is Executive Producer at Nike in Global Brand Creative Production.
-He has worked as a producer, director and writer in advertising/marketing and is an award-winning independent filmmaker whose work has screened at numerous festivals.
-At Nike he produces advertising and marketing for broadcast, digital and retail distribution around the globe.
-Forever a maker, when not busy creating film and video, Noah is busy designing and making furniture, video game consoles or whatever is next.
+He has worked as a producer, director, and writer in advertising/marketing and is an award-winning independent filmmaker whose work has screened at numerous festivals.
+At Nike he produces advertising and marketing for broadcast, digital, and retail distribution around the globe.
+Forever a maker, when not busy creating film and video, Noah is busy designing and making furniture, video game consoles, or whatever is next.
 He lives with his awesome family in Portland, OR.

 Patty Brebner is the Director of W+K Studios—Wieden + Kennedy’s film and experiential development and production studio.
-W+K Studios encompasses story development and treatment; live action, animation AR/VR/MX, VFX and audio production; and W+K’s post facility, Joint.
+W+K Studios encompasses story development and treatment; live action, animation AR/VR/MX, VFX, and audio production; and W+K’s post facility, Joint.

-Patty is responsible for the Studio’s Creator talent and development; finances, operations and project development; and delivery standards of content from Creators Studio.
+Patty is responsible for the Studio’s Creator talent and development; finances, operations, and project development; and delivery standards of content from Creators Studio.

 Prior to W+K Studios, Patty was Managing Director of W+K’s Portland and New York post production studios, Joint, which has produced some of the industry’s most awarded post work and talent.

-Patty has worked with the leadership of W+K for over a decade to develop our creative studio capabilities and ensure it’s comparable to best in class production houses in talent, output and culture; driving innovation in approach and opportunities.
-She’s collaborated with W+K’s brands across the network, and had a hand in producing some of W+K’s most iconic work.
-Prior to joining W+K, Patty worked in film, music video and TV production; and as a journalist.
+Patty has worked with the leadership of W+K for over a decade to develop our creative studio capabilities and ensure it’s comparable to best-in-class production houses in talent, output, and culture; driving innovation in approach and opportunities.
+She’s collaborated with W+K’s brands across the network and had a hand in producing some of W+K’s most iconic work.
+Prior to joining W+K, Patty worked in film, music video, and TV production; and as a journalist.

-Upon moving to Portland, Robin continued working on animated films and television series for a Los Angeles studio with clients including Cartoon Network, Comedy Central, DC Comics, Disney, MTV Networks, Sony Pictures Entertainment and Turner Networks.
+Upon moving to Portland, Robin continued working on animated films and television series for a Los Angeles studio with clients including Cartoon Network, Comedy Central, DC Comics, Disney, MTV Networks, Sony Pictures Entertainment, and Turner Networks.

-Upon learning of the hit comedy show Portlandia, Robin was thrilled to be back in the live action game and worked on Portlandia Seasons 2 through 8.
+Upon learning of the hit comedy show Portlandia, Robin was thrilled to be back in the live action game and worked on Portlandia seasons 2 through 8.
 Other projects in Portland include the Comedy Central animated series Jeff and Some Aliens and various Warner Bros. live action productions for The CW Television Network.
 Robin also does the accounting for various small businesses in the Portland area.

-Angela has been a Recruiter in the VFX and Animation industry for 10 years.
+Angela has been a Recruiter in the VFX and animation industry for 10 years.
 She has lived and worked all over the world for various VFX studios which include Base FX (Beijing, China), Gener8, and Prime Focus (Vancouver, Canada).
-She recently returned to the U.S. to work at LAIKA and has championed reverse recruiting methods to help share talent among local studios.
-She looks forward to helping artists and studios make Oregon, and OMPA their forever home.
+She recently returned to the US to work at LAIKA and has championed reverse recruiting methods to help share talent among local studios.
+She looks forward to helping artists and studios make Oregon, and OMPA, their forever home.

 David Cress’ career as an independent producer encompasses a multitude of genres.
-His work in music videos, advertising, feature films and now television has established David as a key contributor in vitalizing the industry that is growing steadily around him in Portland, Oregon.
+His work in music videos, advertising, feature films, and now television has established David as a key contributor in vitalizing the industry that is growing steadily around him in Portland, Oregon.

 As the founding partner of Food Chain Films, a company he led out of obscurity and into the spotlight, David has developed the ability to bring talent together and lead projects seamlessly to their fruition.
-His leadership, coordination and knack for creating an environment for directors to thrive in, has brought him clients such as Nike, Budweiser, MTV, Miller Lite and Pennzoil.
+His leadership, coordination, and knack for creating an environment for directors to thrive in has brought him clients such as Nike, Budweiser, MTV, Miller Lite, and Pennzoil.

-He is also known for his work on multiple films by internationally known director Gus Van Sant, including the critically acclaimed drama, Paranoid Park.
-He is more recently known for producing the hit comedy show Portlandia for which he was nominated for an Emmy in 2015.
-Other awards include work recognized by Peabody Cannes, Clio, CA, and One Show as well as Honorable Mention at the Sundance Film Festival and the Jury Prize for Best Music Video at SXSW Film Festival.
+He is also known for his work on multiple films by internationally known director Gus Van Sant, including the critically acclaimed drama Paranoid Park.
+He is more recently known for producing the hit comedy show Portlandia, for which he was nominated for an Emmy in 2015.
+Other awards include work recognized by Peabody, Cannes, Clio, CA, and One Show, as well as Honorable Mention at the Sundance Film Festival and the Jury Prize for Best Music Video at SXSW Film Festival.

 Jacqueline is proud to serve on the Board of Directors for OMPA.
-She has found a unique space within the film industry, able to both help develop projects from a creative perspective, and analyze the business approach as it applies to marketing and distribution.
+She has found a unique space within the film industry, able to both help develop projects from a creative perspective and analyze the business approach as it applies to marketing and distribution.
 Jacqueline brings to the table a wealth of marketing knowledge and a passion for filmmaking.

 Jerry Bell Jr. is an award-winning independent film director, producer, SAG/AFTRA actor, event host, motivational speaker, and emcee.
 He also served an 8-year tenure in the US Air Force as a radar technician and satellite communications technician (with an honorable discharge).